joopringelberg/perspectives-screens/README.md

 In order to run the Gulp task defined with this plugin, activate (in Atom) the package `gulp-control`.
 Then from the pane that this package opens, start and stop the task.

+In VsCode, press ctrl-shift-p and choose "Run task".
+Then choose the default Gulp task.

+As long as this task runs and webpack monitors the changes, new versions of the screen files will be uploaded automatically.

 ## Dependencies
 This project depends on the following other Perspectives projects:
 *  perspectives-proxy